 MUSC-225, The Nature of Music A

 Five class periods.
 Open to Juniors and Lowers only.
 This course offers a basic introduction to music literature, theory, performance, and composition.
-Music from many cultures and historical periods is examined in an attempt to increase student awareness of the patterns of syntax and vocabulary that comprise all musical language.
+Music from various cultures and historical periods is examined in an attempt to increase student awareness of the musical languages and practices.
 Students compose several original compositions, and they also receive instruction on musical instruments.
 No previous experience in music is required.

 MUSC-235, The Nature of Music B